SusanneGlaessel/EventPHQMD/README.md

 # EventPHQMD

 ## General information
-EventPHQMD converts PHQMD output files:
+EventPHQMD converts PHQMD output files into:
-- creates root-file containing all unconverted information from the PHQMD output
+- a root-file containing all unconverted information from the PHQMD output (no clusters)
-- converts PHQMD output into complete events with hadrons & clusters (UniGen format or root-format including freeze-out momentum)
+- a root-file containing full events with hadrons & clusters (UniGen format or root-format including freeze-out momentum)

 branch **PHQMD52 _Winn** is compatible with PHQMD version PHQMD52-Winn_2023